MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 20, Wednesday

+**Today's Progress**: Focus on Code Wars challenges today and a GitHub tutorial via MS. Also a couple of hours dedicated to a Frontend Mentor project.

 ### July 19, Tuesday

 **Today's Progress**: Completed review of class 23 and began review of class 24.
 More Code Wars challenges today as well as additional work on a Frontend Mentor project.